thoughtbot/ruby-science/release/ruby-science.md

 Some of our business logic is expressed using APIs from libraries that could change, such as validations and relationships.
-We could write our own adapter to protect ourselves from those changes, but the maintenance burden is unlikely to be worth the benefit, and it will make the code harder to understand, as there will be unnecessary indirection between the model and the framework.
+We could write our own adapter to protect ourselves from those changes, but the maintenance burden is unlikely to be worth the benefit, and it will make the code harder to understand, since there will be unnecessary indirection between the model and the framework.

 Lastly, we could protect our application against framework changes by preventing